puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/administer-cluster/manage-resources/memory-constraint-namespace.md

 kubectl apply -f https://k8s.io/examples/admin/resource/memory-constraints-pod.yaml --namespace=constraints-mem-example
 ```

-Verify that the Pod is running and that its container is healthy:
+Verify that the Pod is running and that its container is operating correctly.

 ```shell
 kubectl get pod constraints-mem-demo --namespace=constraints-mem-example